Woma python: Behavior

 Aspidites ramsayi is largely nocturnal.
 By day this snake shelters in hollow logs or under leaf debris.
 When travelling across hot sands or other surfaces it lifts its body off the ground and reaches far forward before pushing off the ground again, having only a few inches of its body touching the ground at a time.

 Feeding

 Aspidites ramsayi preys upon a variety of terrestrial vertebrates such as small mammals, ground birds, and lizards.
 It catches much of its prey in burrows where there is not enough room to maneuver coils around the prey; instead, the woma pushes a loop of its body against the animal to pin it against the side of the burrow.
-Many adult womas are covered in scars from retaliating rodents as this technique doesn't kill prey as quickly as normal constriction.
+Many adult womas are covered in scars from retaliating rodents as this technique does not kill prey as quickly as normal constriction.

 Although this species will take warm-blooded prey when offered, A. ramsayi preys mainly on reptiles.
 Perhaps due to this, species within the genus Aspidites lack the characteristic heat sensing pits of pythons, although they possess an equivalent sensory structure in the rostral scale.